awsdocs/aws-lambda-developer-guide/doc_source/python-tracing.md

 1. Choose **Save**\.

 **Pricing**
-X\-Ray has a perpetual free tier\.
-Beyond the free tier threshold, X\-Ray charges for trace storage and retrieval\.
-For details, see [AWS X\-Ray pricing](https://aws.amazon.com/xray/pricing/)\.
+You can use X\-Ray tracing for free each month up to a certain limit as part of the AWS Free Tier\.
+Beyond that threshold, X\-Ray charges for trace storage and retrieval\.
+For more information, see [AWS X\-Ray pricing](http://aws.amazon.com/xray/pricing/)\.

 Your function needs permission to upload trace data to X\-Ray\.
 When you enable active tracing in the Lambda console, Lambda adds the required permissions to your function's [execution role](lambda-intro-execution-role.md)\.
 Otherwise, add the [AWSXRayDaemonWriteAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess) policy to the execution role\.

 X\-Ray applies a sampling algorithm to ensure that tracing is efficient, while still providing a representative sample of the requests that your application serves\.
-The default sampling rule is 1 request per second and 5 percent of additional requests\.
+The default sampling rate is 1 request per second and 5 percent of additional requests\.
 This sampling rate cannot be configured for Lambda functions\.

 When active tracing is enabled, Lambda records a trace for a subset of invocations\.
 Lambda records two *segments*, which creates two nodes on the service map\.
 The first node represents the Lambda service that receives the invocation request\.
 The second node is recorded by the function's [runtime](gettingstarted-concepts.md#gettingstarted-concepts-runtime)\.